 A high quality head torch is very useful while searching and travelling at night and for cooking and camping out as they leave your hands free.
 A low power mode is useful when using the torch in camp or at search base as it conserves the batteries.
 A boost mode is useful when more power is needed in the field.

 A hand torch is required when conducting sound/light searches and also provides a backup for your head torch.
 Waterproof models are available with 3 or more modes.
 Some models even include an SOS flashing mode.

 Hand torch example - Fenix LD22 LED

 You can also buy a headband with an attachment to convert a hand torch into a head torch.

 Headband mount for Fenix LD22

 Tactical torches are designed for police, military and specialist search and rescue purposes.
 They have very bright long-lasting CREE LEDs and are powered by special lithium batteries (e.g. 2 X 3V CR123A batteries or one 18650 rechargeable battery).
 They can "turn night into day".

 Note that this type of torch is optional for Bush Search and Rescue volunteers.

-An example is the Thrunite Scorpion.
-It has 5 modes that are selected by a rear dial and push button:
+An example is the Nitecore MH20.
+It has several modes selectable by a single push button, including

 An all in one practical compromise is an Xtreem label headlamp available from Safeway supermarkets at negligible cost.
 This torch casts a very intense beam when fully focused.
 It also has a low power mode.
 Its one apparent limitation is that its low power zoomed out beam is still a little too bright for the user to switch rapidly from map reading to night vision.
 It uses 3 x AAA batteries.